 - reserved seating

 When booking a trip to Kingston, you’re looking for the lowest costs, trip flexibility, and the best means to arrive comfortably and safely.

-On your trip to Kingston, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, reclining seats, free Wi-Fi and onboard entertainment subject to availability.
+On your trip to Kingston, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, and reclining seats.

 So if you’re planning on taking a trip to Kingston, book your ticket with us today to reserve your seat and see our first-class amenities firsthand.